zopefoundation/zopetoolkit/README.rst

 The Zope Toolkit is a set of libraries maintained by the Zope project for building web applications, web frameworks and application servers.

+It supports Python 3.5 up to 3.8 and PyPy 3.

 This directory contains the definition of the Zope Toolkit in the file ``ztk.cfg``.
 It specifies the list of packages included in the ZTK and packages which are under review for inclusion.